billyhiuwali/Jpocket/readme.txt

 ﻿Hi,everyone.
 Welcome to JPocket!

-I am JPocket Butler. i am here to service you on using JPocket,i know everything about JPocket, just feel free to ask me .
+I am Billy. i am here to service you on using JPocket,i know everything about JPocket, just feel free to ask me .
 As i have got some question from my users and those question seems quite common, therefore i concatenated them into following question showed below.

 THE PURPOSE OF JPocket:
-User X: Hi, Butler.Answer me ,What is the purpose of JPocket?
+User X: Hi, Billy.Answer me ,What is the purpose of JPocket?
 Me: JPocket is to help relaxing your server's workload and gear up your website response time .

 User X: How could it relax my server's workload?